w3c/wai-tutorials/source/images/informative.html.erb.md

 <%= notes_end %>
 {:/nomarkdown}

-## Image conveying succinct information
+## Images conveying succinct information
 {:.ex}

 This simple diagram illustrates an anti-clockwise direction for unscrewing a bottle top or cap.
 The information can be described in a short sentence, so the text alternative “Anti-clockwise diagram: Push the cap down and turn it from right to left” is given in the `alt` attribute.